magicat777/CosmosEngineRPG/docs/chapters/chapter-01-welcome.md

 **Part VI (Chapters 14-16)** presents optional systems like mass combat and cosmic horror.
 Add these when they enhance your story.

-### Icons and Terminology

-Throughout this book, you'll encounter these helpful symbols:
+### Visual Guide & Accessibility

+**Icons Throughout This Book:**

-📖 **Example**: Demonstrates rules in action
+**Example**: Demonstrates rules in action

-⚠️ **Important Rule**: Critical information to remember
+**Important Rule**: Critical information to remember

-💡 **GM Tip**: Advice for Game Masters
+**GM Tip**: Advice for Game Masters

-🎭 **Player Tip**: Advice for players
+**Player Tip**: Advice for players

-🛠️ **Optional Rule**: Variant or additional system
+**Optional Rule**: Variant or additional system

-### What You Need to Play
+**New Player**: Essential info for beginners
+**Infographic**: Visual element described for accessibility
+**Cross-Reference**: See page XX for related rules

+**Accessibility Features:**
+- All visual elements include text descriptions
+- Color-coding is supplemented with symbols
+- Text-only rules summary in Appendix C
+- Digital tools available at [website] for vision assistance

+**Pronunciation Guide:**
+- **PRIMAC** *(PRY-mack)*: The six attributes
+- **tag** *(tag)*: Descriptive trait that grants mechanical bonuses
+- **synergy** *(SIN-er-jee)*: Bonus dice from matching tags

+**Standardized Terminology Guide:**

+Cosmos Engine uses precise terminology to ensure clear communication.
+Key standardizations include:

+- **Technology Era** (not "tech level"): The five levels of technological advancement
+- **Personal/Vehicle/Starship/Capital Scale** (capitalized): The four operational scales
+- **Hit Points** (capitalized): Personal Scale health system
+- **Condition Track** (capitalized): Vehicle+ Scale damage system
+- **credits** (lowercase): Standard galactic currency
+- **tag synergy** (lowercase): Mechanical bonus from matching tags
+- **organization** vs **faction**: General groups vs politically-aligned groups
+- **standard/move/quick action** (lowercase): Combat action types

+### Mission Equipment

-To play Cosmos Engine, you'll need:
+To begin your cosmic adventures, you'll need:

+**Essential Gear:**
-- **Dice**: Two ten-sided dice (2d10) per player, plus a full polyhedral set (d4, d6, d8, d12, d20) for damage and special rolls
+- **Dice**: Two ten-sided dice (2d10) per player for core resolution
+- **Damage Dice**: One set of polyhedral dice (d4, d6, d8, d12, d20) for weapons and special effects
-- **Character Sheets**: One per player (available at [website])
+- **Character Sheets**: Individual crew records (downloadable at [website] with auto-calculating tag synergies)
-- **Writing Materials**: Pencils and paper for notes
+- **Note-Taking**: Digital device or paper for tracking tag evolution and story developments

+**Optional Enhancements:**
-- **Tokens**: Coins, poker chips, or similar markers for tracking resources
+- **Tokens**: Physical markers for tracking resources, conditions, and initiative
+- **Digital Tools**: QR codes throughout this book link to online probability calculators and synergy builders
+- **Safety Tools**: X-Card, lines and veils discussion (see Chapter 11 for modern consent tools)

-- **Friends**: 3-6 people total (one GM and 2-5 players) works best
+**Crew Size**: 3-6 total operatives (one Mission Commander/GM and 2-5 Specialists/Players) for optimal team dynamics

 ## Example of Play

 *Sarah (GM), Alex (playing Captain Chen), Brook (playing Dr. Vasquez), and Casey (playing Zara the pilot) are exploring a derelict space station.*

-**Sarah (GM)**: The airlock hisses open, revealing a corridor lit only by emergency strips along the floor.
-The walls are covered in what looks like frost, but it glimmers with an oily sheen.
+**Sarah (GM)**: The airlock cycles open with a pneumatic hiss, revealing a corridor lit only by emergency photoluminescent strips.
+The walls are covered in what looks like frost, but it pulses with an oily, bio-luminescent sheen.
+Environmental hazard tags: [Mysterious] [Contaminated].
 What do you do?

-**Alex (Captain Chen)**: I motion for the team to hold position while I scan with my multi-spectrum analyzer.
-Any life signs or energy readings?
+**Alex (Captain Chen)**: I motion for the team to hold position while I sweep with my military-grade multi-spectrum analyzer.
+Any life signs or energy signatures?
+My [Military-Training] and [Enhanced] targeting implants should work well together here.

-**Sarah**: Roll your Awareness plus Tech.
+**Sarah**: Excellent synergy!
+Your [Military-Training] discipline combined with [Enhanced] implants creates "Tactical Scan Protocol" - that's +2 dice.
+Roll Awareness plus Technology with your synergy bonus.

-**Alex**: *rolls 2d10* I got a 7 and a 4, plus my Awareness of 6 and Tech skill of 3... that's 20 total.
+**Alex**: *rolls 2d10 + 2 synergy dice* I got 8 and 7 on my main dice, plus my Awareness of 6 and Tech skill of 3... that's 24 total!

-**Sarah**: Your scanner goes haywire for a moment, displaying impossible readings - energy signatures that exist in eleven dimensions.
-Then it stabilizes.
-You detect faint power in the station's core and... something moving three sections ahead.
-The signature doesn't match anything in your database.
+**Sarah**: Your military scanner initially glitches from the [Mysterious] environment, but your [Enhanced] implants compensate, stabilizing the readings.
+You detect minimal power in the station's core and... something large moving three sections ahead.
+The bio-signature doesn't match any known species in your implant's xenobiology database.
+Your scanner gains the [Alien-Touched] tag from this encounter.

-**Brook (Dr. Vasquez)**: "Captain, that frost... may I?"
-I want to carefully collect a sample without touching it directly.

-**Casey (Zara)**: While the doc does that, I'm checking our six and looking for alternate routes.
-This corridor feels like a killbox.

-**Sarah**: Good instincts.
-Zara, roll Awareness plus Survival to assess tactical threats.
+**Brook (Dr. Vasquez)**: "Captain, that bio-luminescent matrix...
+I need a sample."
+I'm using my containment-field sampler - no direct contact.
+My [Scientific-Method] training and [Xenobiology] specialization should apply here.

+**Casey (Zara)**: While doc works, I'm running threat assessment.
+This corridor screams ambush point - no cover, funnel design.
+My [Paranoid] pilot instincts are triggering hard.

+**Sarah**: Perfect roleplay of your tags!
+Zara, your [Paranoid] nature gives you +1 die for threat recognition.
+Roll Awareness plus Survival with your paranoia bonus.

-**Casey**: *rolls* 15 total.
+**Casey**: *rolls with bonus* 16 total.

-**Sarah**: You notice the corridor has no cover and the emergency lighting creates regular blind spots.
-Worse, you spot scratch marks on the ceiling - something with claws has been moving through here, and recently.
-Dr. Vasquez, roll Intellect plus Science for your sample collection.
+**Sarah**: Your [Paranoid] assessment immediately identifies multiple tactical nightmares: zero cover, emergency lighting creating blind spots, and fresh bio-mechanical scoring marks on the ceiling - something with molecular-disruption claws was here recently.
+The corridor gains the [Predator-Territory] tag.
+Dr. Vasquez, your [Scientific-Method] and [Xenobiology] tags create "Field Research Protocol" (+2 dice).
+Roll Intellect plus Medical with your research synergy.

 **Brook**: *rolls* That's... a critical failure.
 Two 1s.